AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 ![CIF Elements](./assets/CIF/CIF_Decision_Matrix.png)

-## Proven pattern and best practices
+## Proven patterns and best practices

-CIF incorporates patterns and best practices that supports customers with their current situation and future requirements:
+CIF supports customers with standardized integration patterns based on best practiices.
+This helps customers to be successful today and is flexible to grow and adapt with the customer and his future requirements:

-* Eliminates typical challenges around product catalog integrations that may occure in the future.
+* Eliminates typical challenges around product catalog integrations that may occur.
 Examples:
   * Performance issues with increased catalog volume or complexity
-  * No support for changed requirements such as access to staged data or real-time data.
+  * No access to staged data
-* Patterns and accelerators for successful storefront integrations
-* Access to existing product experience management features to enrich product data and experiences
+  * Need for real-time product data and experiences
+* A growing digital maturity results in a need for experience management.
+CIF comes with product experience management capabilities that can be incorporated incrementally without additional IT effort.
+* Ready for omnichannel: CIF supports a variety of touchpoint technologies (server-side, hybrid, client-side) with patterns, accelerators and core components.